bitsick/redux-coreapi/docs/api.md

 **Kind**: global function
 **Returns**: [<code>ClientGet</code>](#ClientGet) - - A Redux action for the Core API get request.
-If an argument contains invalid data, a {@see ClientGetError} will be returned instead.
+If an argument contains invalid data, a [ClientGetError](ClientGetError) will be returned instead.

 | Param | Type | Description |